 One of those resources is Smiling Mind’s new program, Thrive Inside, designed especially for COVID-19.
 This program can not only help you foster healthy mental habits but also to stay calm under overwhelming and stressful circumstances.
 So, I encourage you to download and utilise this timely and valuable resource.
-During these times of transition, we have the opportunity to discover new insights about our priorities, our values and our life goals.
+During these times of transition, we can discover new insights about our priorities, values and life goals.

 Please know that the team at The George Alexander Foundation is here for you.